-In July 2018 a seemingly healthy Ohio police officer died while taking part in a police training exercise.
-He was 50, fit by outward appearances and showed no health problems prior to the incident.
 The autopsy report stated the police officer died from “multi-system organ failure” caused by “muscle breakdown” which released toxins into the blood which was harmful to the kidneys.
 That toxin is called myoglobin.
 Basically this is muscle -hemoglobin.
 It's toxic to the kidneys in high concentrations.

 As reported by Fox 8 in Cleveland, the physical fitness test he was doing consisted of:

 - Run 1.5 miles in under 13 minutes

 The officer was also doing this test in very hot conditions (92 degree temperatures) which likely contributed to rhabdomyolysis.

 To be fair, the autopsy also stated the officer suffered from some heart disease, which I expect to see in someone who is 50.
 But there was no indication he ever suffered from heart problems.

 I am not sure if he trained for this event or not.
 One thing to remember about rhabdo is it's more common when we do activities we are not used to.
 See the spinning and rhabdo review for more insights on this.

 The report also mentioned his use of a dietary supplement but they do not tell what this supplement was.
 I have my suspicions.
 See the supplement section below.

 In another report, in march 2018, a young man had to be placed in a medically induced comma after collapsing from a heart attack after completing the Shamrock Half Marathon in Virginia Beach.
 His heart stopped beating for 9 minutes.
 This was a fit, healthy young man who had just completed his first half marathon.
 Fortunately, this man survived because he received prompt medical attention.